 the problem and reduce the risk and damage from climate change.
 We

-support science based interventions in the energy, transportation, industry, and agriculture systems such as the rapid development of renewable wind and solar
+support science-based interventions in the energy, transportation, industry, and agriculture systems such as the rapid development of renewable wind and solar

 reduce carbon dioxide and other greenhouse gas emissions.

-provided background information on climate change and its
+Background information on climate change and its